7 Great Benefits You'll Get From Maintaining A Journal

 1. Evoking Mindfulness

 It has long been established that there is a strong connection between happiness and mindfulness.
 The habit of journaling regularly brings you into that state of mindfulness; the basic human ability to be fully in the present, be aware of where we are and what we’re doing, and not get too overwhelmed by what’s going on around us.
 Every time you write down your thoughts and feelings, past regrets, and future anxieties don’t seem as much a burden as you thought them to be.
-Journaling has this undeniable power to pull a wandering mind into the moment, forcing it to actively engaging with your thoughts.
+Journaling has this undeniable power to pull a wandering mind into the moment, forcing it to actively engage with your thoughts.

 2. Achieving Goals